Jamie Benn: Kelowna Rockets

-Professional

-Dallas Stars
+Dallas Stars (2009–present)

+Early seasons in Dallas (2009–2013)

-Benn made the Dallas Stars' roster for the 2009–10 NHL season and scored his first NHL goal on October 11, 2009 against Roberto Luongo of the Vancouver Canucks.
-Benn tied the score 3–3 late in the game, but the Stars lost later in the shootout.
+Benn made the Dallas Stars' roster for the 2009–10 season and made his NHL debut in the season opener on October 3, 2009 in a 3–2 shootout loss to the Nashville Predators.
+Benn and scored his first NHL goal in his fourth NHL game on October 11 against Roberto Luongo of the Vancouver Canucks.
+Benn tied the score 3–3 late in the game, but the Stars lost 4–3 later in the shootout.

-At the end of his rookie season, he was sent down to the Stars' AHL affiliate, the Texas Stars, for the 2010 Calder Cup playoffs.
-He scored 14 goals and had 26 points in 24 playoffs games as Texas fell to the Hershey Bears in the Calder Cup Finals.
+After playing all 82 games for the Stars in 2009–10, his rookie season, he was sent down to the Stars' AHL affiliate, the Texas Stars, for the 2010 Calder Cup playoffs.
+He scored 14 goals, 12 assists and had 26 points in 24 playoffs games as Texas fell to the Hershey Bears in the Calder Cup Finals.
 Benn later spoke of the experience, "I had a fun summer here...it was a big part of my hockey career and helped me develop my game.
 I definitely loved playing here."

-Following teammate Brad Richards absence due to a concussion, Benn took a leading role with the Stars in February 2011.
-During the All Star Game's SuperSkills Competition, Benn participated in the Accuracy Shooting contest and won his leg against Steven Stamkos and Jonathan Drouin then the finals against Philadelphia Flyers rookie Matt Read with times of 13.583 and 10.204 seconds respectively.
+On October 9, 2010, in a 5–3 win over the New York Islanders, Benn suffered a concussion as a result of a hit from Islanders' defenceman James Wisniewski, resulting in Benn missing the next three games.
+On January 24, 2011, in a 7–1 loss against the Vancouver Canucks, Benn sustained what appeared to be a separated shoulder from a collision with Canucks' defenceman Alexander Edler, resulting in him missing the next 10 games.
+Benn ended his sophomore season with 22 goals and 34 assists for 56 points in 69 games as the Stars heavily improved as a team, missing the 2011 playoffs by two points.

+After recovering from an emergency appendectomy and missing five games, Benn participated in his first career All-Star game as he was named to team Chara.
+He ended the 2011–12 season with 26 goals and 37 assists for 63 points in 71 games as the Stars as a team once again missed out on the playoffs despite having a winning record, missing by six points.

-With the 2012–13 NHL season delayed due to the labour lock-out, Benn signed a contract for the duration of the dispute with the Hamburg Freezers of the German DEL on October 2, 2012.
+With the 2012–13 season delayed due to the labour lock-out, Benn signed a contract for the duration of the dispute with the Hamburg Freezers of the German DEL on October 2, 2012.
 Unable to initially agree to a contract with the Stars, Benn missed the first four games of the shortened NHL season before re-signing to a five-year, $26.25 million contract on January 24, 2013.

-Benn was named the sixth captain of the Dallas Stars on September 19, 2013.

-On April 11, 2015, Benn scored 4 points in the Stars' last regular-season game to finish with 87 points on the season and win the Art Ross Trophy.
-His final point, a secondary assist with 8.5 seconds left in the game, allowed him to overtake John Tavares for the award.
+On March 18, Benn recorded his 100th NHL assist on a Loui Eriksson goal in a 4–3 win over the Calgary Flames.